 II.
-CADENCE UVM_THREAD RESET METHODOLOGY
+CADENCE UVM THREAD RESET METHODOLOGY

-The reset methodology introduced in this paper uses the UVM run_phase().
-It is designed to work with existing UVCs that have already been designed to handle reset at the start of the simulation.
-Our reset methodology relies on thread management instead of phase management, and it can be extended to handle multiple reset domains and different types of reset.
+The Cadence reset methodology uses the UVM run\phase().
+It is designed to work with the existing UVCs that have already been designed to handle reset at the start of the simulation.
+Our reset methodology relies on thread management instead of phase management; it can also be extended to handle multiple reset domains and different types of reset.

-To use this reset methodology, you need the Cadence uvm_thread package which is available as an open source download from the Accellera UVM forums [2].
-The reset package does not require any changes to the Accellera UVM base library, so it is compatible with any tools that support UVM.
-The uvm_thread package allows a UVM testbench to add the following components and capabilities:
+To use the Cadence reset methodology, you need the uvm\thread package [2]; there will be no changes required for the Accellera UVM library.
+The uvm\thread package allows a UVM testbench to add the following capabilities:

-- A reset_handler: this component is derived from a uvm_thread class (provided in the uvm_thread package); it keeps track of the UVM components that are resettable and manages the "run" threads of these components; specifically, when reset occurs, it will terminate the "run" threads of these components and call a clean_up() method to shut down the current operation gracefully and to re-initialize the internal data structure. - A reset_monitor: this component is derived from an uvm_monitor class.
-This component monitors the RESET signal and has a handle to the reset_handler; when there is a change in the RESET signal, it will call the notify() method of the reset_handler with one of the following messages: - TERMINATE: when the RESET signal becomes active - ACTIVATE: when the RESET signal goes away
+• A reset\handler: this component is derived from a uvm\thread class (provided by the uvm\thread package); it keeps track of the UVM components that are resettable and manages the "run" threads of these components; specifically, when reset occurs, it will terminates the "run" threads of these components and call a clean up() method to shut down the current operation gracefully and to re-initialize the internal data structure.

-- Any UVM components that need to be resettable will need to be modified as follows: - Register themselves with the reset_handler - Implement two (2) new methods: clean_up() 0 and run_phase_new().
-The clean_up() method will be invoked by the reset handler when reset occurs.
-The run_phase_new() will be invoked by the reset_handler when reset goes away.
-Any threads spawned by the run_phase_new(), including itself, will be terminated by the reset_handler when reset occurs.
+- A reset\monitor: this component is derived from an uvm\monitor class.
+This component monitors the RESET signal and has a handle to the reset\handler; when there is a change in the RESET signal, it will call the notify() method of the reset\handler with one of the following messages:

+- TERMINATE: when the RESET signal becomes active

+- ACTIVATE: when the RESET signal goes away

+- Any UVM components that need to be resettable will need to do the following things:

+- Register themselves with the reset\handler

+- Implement two (2) new methods: clean\up()

+and run\phase\new().
+The clean\up()

+method will be invoked by the

+reset\handler when reset occurs.
+The

+run\phase\new() will be invoked by the

+reset\handler when reset goes away.
+Any

+threads spawned by the run\phase\new(),

+including itself, will be terminated by the

+reset handler when reset occurs.

-Fig. 1 below illustrates how the uvm_thread package is used in a testbench and the interactions between the reset_monitor, the reset_handler, and the resettable components of a UVM testbench.
+Fig. 1 illustrates how the uvm\thread package is used in a testbench and the interactions between the reset\monitor, the reset\handler, and the resettable components of a UVM testbench.